Cooking with Mamma C

 • Grasping the tail of the shrimp, dip each one in the eggs, then dredge in the bread crumbs, patting the crumbs onto the shrimp.
 Line up the shrimp on the sheet pan, using wax paper to separate the layers of shrimp if you need to stack them.

-• Wash your hands again and set a clean sheet pan or platter lined with paper towels near the stove, along with tongs (or a fork) and a slotted spoon.
-Pour enough oil in your frying pan to cover the bottom.
-Heat the oil on medium high.
-When the oil is hot enough to sizzle, add a layer of shrimp at a time, without letting them touch.
-Fry on the first side until the bottom is browned, then carefully flip over the shrimp, using tongs or a fork.
-When the shrimp is browned on the second side (it should take up to 5 minutes total for the shrimp to cook) remove the shrimp with a slotted spoon and place it on the paper towel-lined pan to drain.
+• When the oil is hot enough to sizzle (350 degrees F), add a layer of shrimp at a time, without letting them touch.
+Fry on the first side for two minutes or until the bottom is browned, then carefully flip over the shrimp, using tongs or a fork.
+When the shrimp is browned on the second side (it should take another two minutes) remove the shrimp with a slotted spoon and place it on the paper cooling rack to drain.

 • Continue frying all of the shrimp in batches.
 After your second batch, discard the oil in the pan (place it in a disposable container rather than dumping it down your drain to prevent problems) and replenish the pan with fresh oil, enough to cover the bottom of the pan.
 (It's necessary to change the oil after every couple of batches, because once it gets dark, it will burn the shrimp on the outside without cooking it all the way.)